Adding sleepers to your garden

 Hardwoods such as oak are slower to grow, making them denser in structure, heavier to handle and usually more expensive than their counterparts.
 Highly durable and more resistant to decay without treatment, hardwood sleepers have an untreated lifespan of around 30 years and can last for as long as 150 years with good care.
 Rich in colour and with a prominent grain, hardwoods tend to be full of moisture so are more prone to cracking and shrinking over time.

-Softwoods such as pine are lighter than hardwoods with more uniform square cut ends, making them easier to drill, cut and manoeuvre.
+Softwoods, such as pine, are lighter than hardwoods with more uniform square cut ends, making them easier to drill, cut and manoeuvre.
 Less dense and with a lighter grain, they are a budget-friendly choice and can be purchased with or without pressure treatments.
 More susceptible to decay, additional finishes and regular treatments can help increase their expected lifespan to around 15 years.

 You should consider the physical location of your project and the drainage of the surrounding area as this may impact your choice.
 Hardwoods are very heavy to manoeuvre if you have a project at the end of your garden but tend to have better drainage when used as retaining walls or for raised beds.

 The type of timber you choose will also impact how they are cut and fixed together.
 You will almost certainly need machinery and power tools to hand when working with sleepers.
-While a universal saw is handy for cutting small sections of softwood, a circular saw is essential for cutting hardwood sleepers, so it’s worth investing in a quality model.
+While a handsaw is handy for cutting small sections of softwood, a circular saw is essential for cutting hardwood sleepers, so it’s worth investing in a quality model.
 You will also need an impact driver or SDS drill for piloting holes and driving in the fixings.

 The longevity and durability of both materials vary, so we recommend considering whether you choose to work with treated or untreated timber and any additional finishes you may wish to apply.
 Left untreated, both softwoods and hardwoods will silver over time, due to the natural tannins being bleached by water and the sun.

-Sleepers should not be submerged in water and for the longest life, protected from the sun by shade or with UV filtering finishes.
+Sleepers should not be submerged in water and for the longest life, protected from the sun by shade or with UV filtering oils or finishes.
 Whichever you choose to work with, it’s a good idea to use a good quality wood preserver on cut ends to extend the life of the timber.

 Tools

 If you’re kitting out your toolbox for the first time, our 10 essential power tools for DIYers has advice on everything you’ll need for efficient, effortless and expert results.
-As a minimum, we suggest having the following kit when working with sleepers.
+As a minimum, we suggest having the following tools when working with sleepers.

-A circular saw.
 Versatile, rapid and high-powered, a circular saw will make accurate cuts for precision projects.
 If you can, go for a model with a laser guide, rip fence and dust collection system.

-A universal handsaw.
-Ideal for fast cutting through wood, for the best results and easiest use, go for a handsaw with an ergonomic handle, steel blade and triple ground teeth.
+A universal handsaw - ideal for fast cutting through wood, for the best results and easiest use, go for a handsaw with an ergonomic handle, steel blade and triple ground teeth.

-A combination drill.
-Versatile and portable, an all-purpose drill will have you covered for a broad range of project needs.
+A combination drill: versatile and portable, an all-purpose drill will have you covered for a broad range of project needs.
 We suggest choosing a cordless model for ultimate flexibility.

 A drill bit set.
 Although you may need specialist sizes and driving bits for some jobs, a drill bit set will cover most eventualities.
 Go for a combination set to begin building your collection.

-A quick square.
-Combining a combination, try and framing square in one, this triangular carpenter’s tool makes marking out quick, easy and accurate every time.
+A quick square: combining a combination, try and framing square in one, this triangular carpenter’s tool makes marking out quick, easy and accurate every time.
 They can also be used as a fence for your circular saw.

-A spirit level.
-Useful for a number of tasks and getting the job done right.
+A spirit level - useful for a number of tasks and getting the job done right.
 Check your surfaces are perfectly level and scribe straight lines using the long edge.

 Cutting